LangStream/documentation/get-started.md

 ```
 langstream gateway chat test -cg consume-output -pg produce-input -p sessionId=$(uuidgen)
 ```

+If you see an 'application not found' error, then probably LangStream is still not ready to accept the connections.
+Wait a few seconds and try again.

 With LangStream installed and your environment set up, you're ready to build an application.